vgmda/AbstractClasses/README.md

 ## Virtual Method
 * Virtual Method can reside in abstract and non-abstract class.
 * It is not necessary to override virtual method in derived but it can be.
-* Virtual method must have body can be overridden by "override keyword"
+* Virtual method must have body can be overridden by "override keyword".

+## Summary
+Abstract classes usually provide default or template functionality, and private members.
+Interfaces are much more minimal, only giving public methods.
+This means that interfaces are great for the 'I' in SOLID coding, if a class A implements interface I, then other functions that take objects of type I as a param can work while knowing almost nothing about that param.
+Functions that expect an Abstract Class as a parameter (or attribute) have to know a lot about it, which creates tighter coupling.